wombleton/gitlaw-nz/acts/R/Radiocommunications Act 1989.md

     (2) Different forms may be prescribed for different infringement offences.

-    Section 134AA: inserted, on 31 October 2006, by [section 31][408] of the Radiocommunications Amendment Act 2006 (2006 No 54).
+    Section 134AA: inserted, on 31 October 2006, by [section 31][409] of the Radiocommunications Amendment Act 2006 (2006 No 54).

 ##### 134A Regulations prohibiting unauthorised broadcasting from high seas

 *   (1) The Governor-General may from time to time, by Order in Council, make regulations prohibiting broadcasting contrary to international regulations from a ship or installation on the high seas.

-    (2) Regulations made under subsection (1) may make a breach of the regulations an offence punishable on summary conviction in New Zealand if---
+    (2) Regulations made under subsection (1) may make a breach of the regulations an offence punishable on conviction in New Zealand if---

     *   (a) the ship is a New Zealand ship; or